 Delaware First Offenders Program

-Delaware First Offenders Program.
-At the time of arraignment, you may elect to apply for enrollment in a First Offense Election program in lieu of a standing trial.
+At the time of arraignment for a first time DUI, you may elect to apply for enrollment in a First Offense Election program in lieu of a standing trial.
 If you elect to apply, the application will constitute an admission of guilt and a waiver of the right to a speedy trial.
 You also agree not to request an administrative hearing at the Division of Motor Vehicles (DMV) or to withdraw any request previously made for this violation.
 The court will notify the DMV of your decision.
 DMV will revoke your license and/or driving privilege for a period of one year for the First Offense Election and any applicable period of revocation for the administrative action of probable cause or refused a chemical test.

 To be considered for a First Offense Election (may only qualify 1 time for FOE), one cannot have: